IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 * the [basic pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-basic-build-pipeline-for-main-epic-and-release-branches) when changes are merged into the branch `main` and
 * a [release pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-release-pipeline-with-build-packaging-and-deploy-stages) to build and package the release candidate, installation to predefined environments.

-The deployment pipeline definition supports teams to install an existing package that is stored in an artifact repository
+The deployment pipeline definition helps teams install an existing package that is stored in an Artifact repository.

 Please check the pipeline definition to understand the various triggers for which this pipeline is executed and also the conditions when stages, jobs or steps are executed.